August 14, 2024

 Pain is your body’s way of telling you that something is wrong.
 Specifically, it is the process of your nervous system’s pain receptors being activated when cells get damaged.
 The problem is that bleeding in the brain will not necessarily trigger these pain receptors directly.

 Be that as it may, the increasing pressure on the brain from leaking blood can trigger them, causing consistently intense headaches.
 These might be localized to a specific region of your head or cover it in its entirety, making it feel as though your skull is being compressed.
+Chronic headaches, neck pain, and related symptoms can persist long after the initial injury and may signal a traumatic brain injury linked to neck trauma, requiring ongoing management.

 2. Nausea and Vomiting